niftynei/droidtalks/gradle/gradle_presentation.md

 	def yourBill = "You owe me $amount"
 ````

+^ So in Groovy, strings are a bit like a templating language.
-^ Could also be written in Groovy, in line.
+Could also be written in Groovy, in line.
 If you want to get super fancy you can also write it like this:

 ---

+## GStrings

 Groovy: